 Learn More: Where do stray cats hide their kittens outside?

 Are there any health risks associated with having only one kitten?

 The short answer is no, there are no health risks associated with having only one kitten.
 In fact, single kittens often fare better than their litter-mates, since they are not subject to the same amount of competition for food and attention.

 Of course, as with any pet, there are some basic health risks that come with owning a kitten.
 These include things like developing allergies to their fur, or suffering from minor injuries if they scratch or bite you while playing.
 However, these risks are relatively low and can be easily avoided by taking some simple precautions.

 Overall, single kittens are healthy, happy pets that can bring a lot of joy to your life.
 If you are considering getting a kitten, don't let the fear of health risks deter you - they are very unlikely to experience any problems.

-Learn More: Why do mom cats bite their kittens?
+Learn More: Where do feral cats hide their kittens outside?